9Bakabaka/StarLightTeaHouseBot/README.md

 **Warning: This function may take a lot of time and resources.
 If your machine is not powerful enough, the bot may crash.**

 ### About LLM
 Default model is Deepseek.
-If you want to use GPT, you might need to change some code in LLM.py.
-Create a text file named "DSapi.txt" at the same folder as the script and put your token in it.
+For now, only Deepseek is supported.
+Feel free to change code in modules/LLM to add more models.
 Chat with LLM with "/llm \<message\>" or reply a message with "/llm" to send the message.
 All chats are single-turn with no context saved.
 Also use "/llm" to get usages.